Jesus states this following this event on a mountaintop, followed by a question from Jesus' students:

 As for the notion that John the Baptist was previously Elijah: This is also a clear case of reincarnation, and Jesus is confirming that his teachings did include this doctrine.

-In fact, the Jewish philosophy taught the doctrine of reincarnation until the 18th Century, and even today the Kabbal philosophy - an ancient form of Judaism - accepts reincarnation.
+In fact, the Mosaic philosophy taught the doctrine of reincarnation until the 18th Century, and even today the Kabbal philosophy - an ancient form of Judaism - accepts reincarnation.

 And we know that Jesus' teachings were grounded in the teachings of the Prophets.